sneri12pic/FitnessApp/README.md

 ## README.md — *Fitness Application*

-!!!OLD VERSION!!!

-# 🏃‍♂️ Fitness Tracker — Inspired by Google Fit
+# 🏃‍♂️ Fitness Tracker — Inspired by Google Fit and MacroFactor

 This Fitness Application is inspired by the robust features and user-friendly design of **Google Fit**, offering an engaging and comfortable experience to help users track workouts and stay healthy.